SidMorad/Wordpal/README.txt

 # Use gradle build system (version 1.12 was used).
 > gradle build

-# For run test cases, run follwoing script:
+# For run test cases, run following script:
 > sh organic.test

 # see also Refs/*.txt for reviewing history of done features, tasks and